loanslibrary(tidyverse)

 size = rel(2), position = "jitter")

-data, create a scatter plot of
+For loans data, create a scatter plot of

-vs debt_to_income
+interest_rate vs debt_to_income with mapping

-.
+color to grade.
 What can you learn from the

 graph?